The material presented in this section builds on an understanding of the following information:

 While it is possible to use conditional expressions to specify attribute values, doing so can cause the class definition to change based on external conditions.

-See Specifying Attributes for more information on attribute syntax.
+See Attribute Specification for more information on attribute syntax.

 Expression in class methods execute like expressions in any function — MATLAB evaluates an expression within the function's workspace only when the method executes.
 Therefore, expressions used in class methods are not considered part of the class definition and are not discussed in this section.